-Division 7.a (Irish Sea)
+Division VIIa (Irish Sea):

 The stock assessment is an age-based analytical assessment which uses landings and discards in the model.
-The input data includes commercial catch-at-age data and three survey indices; UK (E&W)-BTS-Q3, NIGFS-WIBTS-Q1, and NIGFS-WIBTS-Q4 (ICES, 2017a).
+The input data includes commercial catch-at-age data and three survey indices; UK (E&W)-BTS-Q3, NIGFS-WIBTS-Q1, and NIGFS-WIBTS-Q4.

-The spawning-stock biomass (SSB) has been increasing since 2012 and is well above MSY Btrigger (see figure 1).
+The spawning-stock biomass (SSB) has been increasing since 2012 and is well above MSY Btrigger (Figure 1).
 Recruitment (R) continues to fluctuate without an overall trend.
-Fishing mortality (F) has been rapidly decreasing since 1992 and has been below Fmsy since 2011 (ICES, 2017a).
+Fishing mortality (F) has been rapidly decreasing since 1992 and has been below Fmsy since 2011.
+ICES assesses that fishing pressure on the stock is below F{MSY} , F{pa} and F{lim} ; and spawning-stock size is above MSY $B{trigger}$, B{pa} , and B{lim} .
+(ICES, 2018a).

-As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point the Division 7.a stock passes clause C.
+As fishery removals are considered in the stock assessment process and the stock has a biomass above the limit reference point this Stock passes clause C.

 Figure 1.
-Plaice in Division 7.a.
+Plaice in Division VIIa.
 Summary of the stock assessment.
 Assumed recruitment values are not shaded.
-Recruitment, F, and SSB have uncertainty boundaries ($2 \times$ standard deviation) in the plot.
-Source: ICES, 2017a.
+Recruitment, F, and SSB have uncertainty boundaries (2 × standard deviation) in the plot.
+Source: ICES, 2018a.
+R1

-Divisions 7.b-c (West of Ireland)
+Divisions VII b-c (West of Ireland):

 ICES consider that catches in this area are too low to support the collection of necessary information for an assessment of stock status.
 Consequently no stock assessment is undertaken, reference points are not defined and stock status is unknown.
-Landings data, from official landings statistics, is available (figure 2) but ICES cannot quantify the total catches because recent discard estimates are highly variable and uncertain.
+Landings data, from official landings statistics, is available (Figure 2) but ICES cannot quantify total catches because recent discard estimates are highly variable and uncertain.
 Landings since 2000 have been low (ICES, 2017b).

 The ICES framework for category 6 stocks was applied (ICES, 2012).
 For stocks without information on abundance or exploitation, ICES considers that a precautionary reduction of catches should be implemented unless there is ancillary information clearly indicating that the current level of exploitation is appropriate for the stock (ICES, 2017b).
-Although this stock has a TAC it is assessed under clause D because of the lack of other key elements of a species specific management regime in particular a stock assessment.
+Landing in the past 5 years have averaged about 20 tonnes while the latest landing advice was 24 tonnes.
+Landings are included in the assessment and given that recent catches can be considered negligible the stock passes clause C.